WadieZN/CineZen/README.md

-# Fake Shopping Cart Project
+# Movies Hub project to explore different shows

-Started on Oct 21
+Started on Oct 21, still in development.